imdeep2905/Neural-Network-Sandbox/README.md

 # Introduction
 Neural Network Sandbox is a GUI based application which makes making and training basic feed forward neural networks easy.
+Assume default value of parameter which are not listed here.(For Ex: batch_size=32)
 # Installation

 Currently we are working on one **executable file** and **pip package** for this application.